 The new invention is recently published in the prestigious journal Nature Communications, and the research has been featured in the Nature Communications Editors’ Highlights webpage.
 HKU’s Technology Transfer Office has filed for the invention’s US provisional patent and PCT (Patent Cooperation Treaty) patent.

-Low-grade heat is abundantly available in industrial processes (80 to 150°C), as well as in the environment, living things, solar-thermal (50 to 60°C) and geothermal energy.
+Low-grade heat is abundantly available in industrial processes (80 to 150°C or 176 to 302°F), as well as in the environment, living things, solar-thermal (50 to 60°C or 122 to 140°F) and geothermal energy.
 Over 60% of the world’s primary energy input, whether it is in the industrial process or domestic energy consumption, is wasted as heat.
 A majority of this loss as waste heat is regarded as low-grade heat.

 Video Demonstration: DTCCs connected with waste water pipes can be converted to low-grade heat and used to power OLED and smart window.